nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 </div>

-1. `LogicManager` object takes in `"filter c/n"` which the user keys into the command line.
-2. `LogicManager` object calls the `parseCommand` of the `AddressBookParser` object created during initialisation of `LogicManager` object and passes the `"filter c/n"` as the arguments of `parseCommand`.
-3. `FilterTasksCommandParser` object is created during execution of `parseCommand` of `AddressBookParser`.
-4. `FilterTasksCommand` object is created from `FilterTasksCommandParser`.
-5. `execute` method of `FilterTasksCommand` object is invoked and model is passed in as an argument.

-Given below is an example usage scenario and how the filter mechanism behaves at each step.

-Step 1.
-The user launches the application.
-The `AddressBook` will be initialized with the initial address book state.

-Step 2.
-The user executes `t filter m/CS2103T c/y l/n` command to filter the task list to show all CS2103T tasks that have been marked complete and are not linked to any exam.
-The `filter` command calls `Model#UpdateFilteredTaskList`, causing the task list to be filtered with the given conditions for `module`, `isCompleted` and `isLinked`.
+1. The user executes `t filter m/CS2103T c/y l/n` command to filter the task list to show all CS2103T tasks that have been marked complete and are not linked to any exam.
+2. `LogicManager` calls `AddressBookParser#parseCommand()` with `"t filter m/CS2103T c/y l/n"` as the argument.
+3. `AddressBookParser` calls `FilterTasksCommandParser#parse()` with `"m/CS2103T c/y l/n"` as the argument.
+4. `FilterTasksCommandParser` creates a new `FilterTasksCommand` object with a new `FilterPredicate` object as argument, representing the filter conditions specified by the user.
+5. `LogicManager`calls `FilterTasksCommand#execute()` with `model` as the argument.
+6. `FilterTasksCommand` calls `Model#updateFilteredTaskList()`, causing the task list to be updated based on the new conditions for `module`, `isCompleted` and `isLinked` based on the `FilterPredicate`.
+7. `FilterTasksCommand#execute()`  returns a `CommandResult` object with the `MESSAGE_SUCCESS` message as argument.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `module`, `isCompleted` and `isLinked` input is invalid, there will be an error message shown and the address book will continue to show the current `taskFilteredList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `module`, `isCompleted` or `isLinked` input is invalid, there will be an error message shown and the address book will continue to show the current `taskFilteredList`.

 </div>

-Step 3.
-The user executes `t filter m/CS2103T c/n` command to filter the task list to show all CS2103T tasks that have been marked incomplete.
-The updated `taskFilterdList` will be filtered based on all the tasks, not only the ones which have been filtered out in the previous filter command from step 2.

-Step 4.
-The user executes `t mark 1`.
-The first task is no longer in `taskFilteredList` since its `isCompleted` is now false and no longer fulfils the conditions.

-The following activity diagram summarizes what happens when a user executes the filter command:
+The following activity diagram summarizes what happens when filter command is executed:

 | <img src="images/FilterActivityDiagram.png" width="700" /> |
 |:----------------------------------------------------------:|